csirak/maj/README.md

 ## Overview

-Maj is a high-performance, statically-typed programming language designed to leverage GPU computing capabilities seamlessly.
+Maj is a high-performance, statically typed programming language designed to leverage GPU computing capabilities seamlessly.
 Inspired by Adam Majmudar's GPU project, Maj aims to simplify the development of GPU-accelerated applications by integrating GPU programming directly into the language syntax and runtime.
 Built using Scala.

 ## Features

-- **Static Typing**: Catch errors early with a strong, statically-typed system that ensures type safety without sacrificing flexibility.
+- **Static Typing**: Catch errors early with a strong, statically typed system that ensures type safety without sacrificing flexibility.
 - **Performance Optimization**: Automatic performance optimizations for GPU operations, reducing the need for manual optimization.
 - **Concise Syntax**: A syntax that is expressive yet concise, minimizing boilerplate while maximizing readability and productivity.